-No, an employee’s student loan repayment benefit from their employer is not taxed as income now through the end of December.
-Thanks to the CARES Act, employees can take advantage of up to $5,250 in tax-free student loan payment contributions from their employer.
+An employee’s student loan repayment benefit from their employer is not taxed as income now through the end of 2025.
+Thanks to the CARES Act of 2020, employees are able to take advantage of up to $5,250 in tax-free student loan payment contributions from their employer.
+The Consolidated Appropriations Act, which was signed into law in December 2020, extended this tax break until December 31, 2025.

 For employees lucky enough to work for a company that offers a student loan repayment program, the benefits of this perk are clear: Employees get “free money” from their employers to help pay down their student loans.